Being a foster carer

 Termination of approval

 If you make the decision to give up fostering your approval will be terminated.
 If you are considered no longer suitable, either through the review system or because of an incident which causes concern, the matter will be considered by the Fostering Panel.
 Panel can recommend the termination of approval of carers.
 Carers will be invited to this meeting and can bring a Fostering Network or other representative or a friend to support them.
-If carers do not agree with the intended decision to be made by the Agency Decision Maker, they have three options open to them, the first of which is to accept the proposed decision, or s/he should EITHER write to the Agency Decision Maker outlining the reasons why you disagree with the proposed course of action, together with any new information you wish to have considered by the Panel, OR you can refer youself to the Independent Review Mechanism – see leaflet at end of the Handbook for the procedure.
+If carers do not agree with the intended decision to be made by the Agency Decision Maker, they have three options open to them, the first of which is to accept the proposed decision, or s/he should EITHER write to the Agency Decision Maker outlining the reasons why you disagree with the proposed course of action, together with any new information you wish to have considered by the Panel, OR you can refer yourself to the Independent Review Mechanism – see leaflet at end of the Handbook for the procedure.
 You cannot do both of the last 2 options.
 In either case the final decision rests with the Agency Decision Maker.

 Supervision